kylesaggar97/kylesaggar97.github.io/DataScience_Tutorial/README.md

 	df['2003-01': '2003-05'] 	--> 		Selects all rows in between January 2003 and May 2003, inclusive.

 This is very powerful for filtering/selecting/indexing certain rows.

+Regression Model:

+	We can now develeop a regression model for predicting temperature anomaly or data usage.
+To train our model, do the following:

+		To do so, call linear_model(X, Y) :- where X is a matrix of feature vectors and Y is labels corresponding to these training examples.

+		Instead of modeling X as datetime objects, we model X as a matrix, where columns represent: Year|Month|Day, in that order.
+		For example, a row in X would contain [2001, 6, 1] to represent 6/1/2001.
+We can then train on X and Y, using this data.

+	To make a prediction:

+		reg = linear_model(X, Y) 		#Train our model reg.predict([2001, 6, 1])		#Make a prediction for 6/1/2001